-When you democratize recognition, everyone has a voice: the people (your team) decide which actions, tasks, accomplishments, attitudes and values get recognized.
-That means more diverse viewpoints that not only create a culture that is better at innovation and problem solving, but that also spreads the good feelings and empowerment that come with recognition to a wider range of people.
-When everyone is heard, everyone feels valued.
+When you democratize recognition, everyone has a voice: your team decides which actions, tasks, accomplishments, attitudes, and values get recognized.
+Recognizing diverse viewpoints not only creates a more innovative culture, but also spreads a feeling of empowerment to a wider range of people.

 Having a wide range of qualities to choose from encourages us to think more broadly about the qualities and values that matter to us.
 This leads to more people getting recognized for more actions – spreading the feeling of belonging more widely across the company.
 And perhaps more importantly, we are inspired to appreciate and value the different strengths and capabilities that make us all individuals.

-And, of course, recognition is a great way to support and encourage team members who are consciously supporting a respectful, compassionate, inclusive, and diverse workplace.
+Of course, recognition is a great way to support and encourage team members who are consciously supporting a respectful, compassionate, inclusive, and diverse workplace.

 We had the honor of having Cornell Verdeja-Woodson, a DiversityBusiness Partner for Google Cloud, as a guest on our Work From Home Showpodcast.
 Cornell has a very original and thought-provoking take on what the remote work era can teach us about privilege and diversity and inclusion.
 Hear the podcast.
 Read the blog.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales